Kludwisz/SSG/README.md

 # Example
 java -jar ssg.jar -out "C:\Users\Kludwisz\Documents\SSGoutput.txt" -threads 16 -start 0 -end 31<br>
-would find candidate seeds in the range 0 - 32 * 10^10
+would find candidate seeds in the range (0, 32 * 10^10) using 16 threads and append the results to the specified file (if the file didn't exist it would be created).